ovh/docs/pages/web_cloud/domains/dns_zone_create/guide.en-gb.md

 > As a reminder, please check that the configuration of the new DNS zone meets your expectations before changing the **DNS servers** registered with your domain name.
 >

+> [!success]
+>
+> If you would like to customize the names of the DNS servers associated with your domain name’s active DNS zone, please read our guide on "[Customizing a domain name’s DNS servers (Glue Records)](/pages/web_cloud/domains/glue_registry)".
+>

 ## Go further

 [Editing an OVHcloud DNS zone](/pages/web_cloud/domains/dns_zone_edit)